UniHD-CEG/camuy/README.md

 #### Instantiate a MatrixProcessingUnit object with the desired weight, activation, and accumulator/result data type, systolic array size, activation FIFO depth, accumulator array height, and maximum unified buffer size

-The accumulator array height should generally exceed the systolic array height.
-TODO: Add minimum activation FIFO depth
+The systolic array height and width both have to be greater than 2.
+The accumulator array height should generally exceed the systolic array height, and has to be greater than 4.
+The activation FIFO depth has to be greater than 4.

 Example: